electro-adi/Keypad_SX1509/README.md

 The source and file structure has been modified to conform to the newer `1.5r2` library specification and is not compatible with legacy IDE's.
 For these IDE's, visit the link above to grab the pre `1.0` compatible version, or download it directly here:  [[pre `1.0` version]](http://playground.arduino.cc/uploads/Code/keypad.zip).

+This fork modifies the library to allow matrix keypads to be used through an SX1509 IO Expander Module.
+It depends on the [SparkFun SX1509 libary](https://github.com/sparkfun/SparkFun_SX1509_Arduino_Library).

+SX1509 ExtraIO;
+Keypad_SX1509 keypad(makeKeymap(keys), rowPins, colPins, 4, 3, ExtraIO);